Gianni-G/jlgastaldi/index.md

 * * *

-I am a philosopher and historian of science, specialized in the philosophy and history of formal knowledge (mathematics, logic and computer science), from the beginning of the 19th century to our days.
+I am a philosopher of science, specialized in the philosophy and history of formal knowledge (mathematics, logic, and computer science), philosophy of language and Natural Language Processing.

-My research focuses on the formalization of meaning as a central problem of modern and contemporary philosophy, determined by a complex articulation between logic, mathematics and linguistics.
+My research focuses on the formalization of meaning as a central problem of modern and contemporary science, determined by a complex articulation between logic, mathematics, linguistics, and computer science.
 Developing the principles of historical epistemology, I propose an understanding of the emergence and evolution of formal knowledge, from early 19th century mathematized logic to contemporary computer science, guided by the problematic constitution of a theory of formal languages at the intersection of natural and social sciences.
+More recently, I have focused on the technical, theoretical, and philosophical aspects of neural computational models of language, addressing each one of those dimensions through a renewal of the structuralist tradition.

 # News